frederic-perez/AmE-dictionary/data/dictionary.md

 __ravaged__ _v_ :four::hammer:
 __ravages__ :two::hammer: _The potential ravages of a man-manipulated virus at a research center._
 __rave<sup>1</sup>__ _n_ :four: __1__ _informal_ An extremely enthusiastic recommendation or appraisal of someone or something. _The film has won raves from American reviewers._ _Syn_ enthusiastic praise, lavish praise __2__ _informal_ A lively party or gathering involving dancing and drinking. _Their annual fancy-dress rave._
-__rave<sup>2</sup>__ _v_ :seven: If you rave about a book you just read, you're telling people you think it's great, or you're giving it a rave review.
+__rave<sup>2</sup>__ _v_ :eight: (raved) If you rave about a book you just read, you're telling people you think it's great, or you're giving it a rave review.
 Rave has two levels, one that implies you're very excited about something and the other that you are too excited, so you seem crazy.
 While raving about a movie means to talk it up, being a raving lunatic means you are engaging in a lot of crazy talk.
 When you rave about a performance, you talk enthusiastically about it.
-Take that enthusiastic talking to the next level, and you might be called raving in the crazy sense.
+Take that enthusiastic talking to the next level, and you might be called raving in the crazy sense. _Readers raved about his stories._
 __rave<sup>3</sup>__ _adj_ _informal_ :two: Relating to or being an extravagantly enthusiastic opinion or review. _She received rave reviews from that film._
 __raven-haired__
 __ravenous__ _adj_ :five: Extremely hungry.